 If your child has any dietary restrictions, it’s important to account for their unique needs.
-For example, if your child has Celiac disease or a gluten sensitivity, it will be helpful to know how to make oat flour and rice flour at home.
+For example, if your child has Celiac disease or a gluten sensitivity, it will be helpful to know which oats are gluten free so you can safely make oatmeal, and how to make rice flour for easy baking at home.

 Additionally, when figuring out a meal plan for your child, consider the following:

 - Providing enough important vitamins and minerals, such as zinc, vitamin A, iron, and iodine.

 - Serving enough protein so your child can build muscles and remain active.

 - Limiting sugary and processed foods and drinks, such as cookies and soda.

 - Restricting the number of calories your child eats each day to prevent obesity.